 The shuttle from Mataram airport on Lombok costs 250.000 IDR as well.
 Don’t forget to negotiate prices if they quote you higher.

 What boats into Gili are there?

 The most typical options are local ferries or express boats.
 You can reserve them online, through your hotel reception/local tour agency or onsite.

-Operators that offer ferry trips from Bali are Blue Water Express, Eka Jaya Fastboat and Gili Gili Fast Boat.
+Operators that offer Bali to Gili island ferry trips are Blue Water Express, Eka Jaya Fastboat and Gili Gili Fast Boat.

-Alternatively, you could book a private charter or tour to take you around the Gili Islands.
+Alternatively, you could book a private charter or tour to take you around the Gili Islands on a boat tour from Bali.
 This way, you have much more freedom on where to go and you can really enjoy the sea.

 Should I stay close to the ferry ports?

 It’s best to start your trip to the Gilis early, so it makes sense to stay close.
 However, visitors generally prefer to stay in bigger towns that are nearby, such as Kuta.